833-483-7477

 • Calcium

-Electrolytes help complete tasks throughout the body.
-Check out the various systems that rely on electrolytes to function and continue living a healthy life:
+Check out the various systems that rely on electrolytes to function and continue living a healthy life when electrolyte levels are in check:

 • Muscle function: Calcium is an essential electrolyte for enabling muscle contractions throughout the body.
 This includes the function of your heart.
 Magnesium is another electrolyte necessary for muscle fibers and their ability to relax after contracting.